 Nofollow

 This tag helps preserve relevancy in page rank.
-These tags should be used on blog comments or links with low-quality content.
-You might also use the no follow tag on external links, but you shouldn’t use it internally.
+It should be used on blog comments or links with low-quality content.
+You might also use the nofollow tag on external links, but shouldn’t use it internally.

 Competitor Analysis Tools